-Costs were then extracted from SAP via the TM1 cube for the period FY2014 according to the profit centre mapping for each annual RIN category above by Total Opex for Standard Control Services, Alternate Control Services and Unregulated Services.
+Costs were then extracted from SAP via the TM1 cube for FY1415 according to the profit centre mapping for each opex RIN category listed above for Standard Control Services.

 Capitalised Overheads is from the SAP financial system (via the BI reporting tool).